“Play is the primary way children were designed to learn.”

 Gamumbi children become part of a caring community.
 You only need to spend a few minutes with our educators to see how much they care about each and every child.
 To see what a special connection they have.

 We are proud of our teaching team.
-Not only do they make sure children are safe and happy, they set them up with skills for life.
+Not only do they make sure children are safe and happy, they support them to learn skills for life.
 They are highly trained with either a Bachelor Degree, Certificate III or Diploma in Children’s Services.

 Meet our teaching staff now.